 The requirements of this program do not meet licensure in the following states: N/A

 It has not been determined whether the requirements of this program meet licensure in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, Wyoming

 - DNP Post-Baccalaureate Fact Sheet

-- BSN to DNP (Post-Baccalaureate) Sample DNP Program Plan (3-year full-time)
+- BSN-to-DNP (Post-Baccalaureate) Sample Program Plan (3-year full-time) effective July, 2019

-- BSN to DNP (Post-Baccalaureate) Sample DNP Program Plan (4-year part-time)
+- BSN-to-DNP (Post-Baccalaureate) Sample Program Plan (4-year part-time) effective July, 2019

-- BSN to DNP (Post-Baccalaureate) Sample DNP Program Plan (5-year part-time)
+- BSN-to-DNP (Post-Baccalaureate) Sample Program Plan (5-year part-time) effective July, 2019